Nicest cryptocurrency casino in Brisbane au

 2. A Customs bond is mandatory

-Therefore, If you do not have a valid US Customs bond, the CBP will not permit the goods.
-That you imported entry beyond the port or terminal where they arrived.
+Therefore, if you do not have a valid US Customs bond, the CBP will not permit the goods.
+That you imported the entry beyond the port or terminal where they arrived.

 3. Continuous U.S. Customs bonds are perpetual